mynkpl1998/mynkpl1998.github.io/_pages/about.md

 Recent News
 ======

 * Joined [Qualcomm](https://www.qualcomm.com/), Hyderabad, India as the full time Engineer.
-Will be working in RF modems team for desgining system for 2G/3G/4G/5G technologies.
+Will be working in RF team for desgining system for 2G/3G/4G/5G technologies.

 * Got an internship offer from [TCS Research, Robotics](https://www.tcs.com/tcs-research).
 Will be working on developing an Open CL based framework to deploy neural network on FPGAs and GPUs for low-power devices.